Two professional women signing paperwork at a desk

 About Joanna.Shields

-Joanna has worked in the Beeston branch since November 2022 on Reception but as of October 2023 is covering as Marketing Officer for maternity leave.
-Joanna has worked within the property sector for several years and is now pleased to be working in a more creative area of the industry, having gained experience in social…
+Joanna has worked in the Beeston branch since November 2022 as a Receptionist.
+She took over the role of Marketing Officer to cover maternity leave until October 2024 when the role became permanent.
+Joanna has worked within the property sector for several years and is now pleased to be working in a more creative area…

 View Full Profile